Web Application Security Best Practices: Fortifying Your Product for Sustainable Growth

 4. Secure use of open-source components

-The widespread use of open-source components in software development introduces significant security challenges.
+The widespread use of open-source components in custom software development introduces significant security challenges.
 With 99% of applications incorporating open-source elements, it’s important to:

 • Assess the security of open-source components particularly in industries such as Retail, Healthcare, and Education, where the use of open-source has surged, increasing the number of vulnerabilities.